Because Great People Don't Become

 ~ Mary Lee Gannon

-U.S. Companies spent $70 billion on corporate training in 2013—a 15% increase from the year before.
+U.S. Companies spent $70 billion on corporate training in 2013, many in Pittsburgh—a 15% increase from the year before.
 Why?
 Certainly contributing to the issue is that Gallup reports that 70% of employees are not engaged in their work.
 Of the $70 billion the largest share went toward leadership development, as reported by The Corporate Learning Factbook 2014.
 Great leaders aren't born or made.
 They choose to be better and are given the tools to do so by savvy employers who know the value of good leadership on engagement, retention and profit margin.
 And they know how much they're losing every day without strong leadership influence in their company.

 If you're not sure where you'll be in a year, you're already there.